SamuelWestvain/BS-Lang/Readme.md

 Yes... **in theory**.
 Like that group project teammate who _could_ do everything, but you know they won't 😩

 > "BSLang is Turing complete in theory, but in practice she's still working on herself 💅🛠️."
+> – *BS Scrolls, Chapter 8: Verse 8*

 So yes — we checked the nerdy boxes ✅ but if you try to build Skynet with it right now, she might just `yeet` herself.